ephemeralcreation/ephemeralcreation/README.md

 (re-work in progress..STRAWPAGE IS AN ENORMOUS WIP..BUT TRUST THE PROCESS I BEG,MY YUMESHIP IS SHEER EPICNESS!!)

-*The Vergil and The Vergil Yume of pony town* [pt-medals](https://github.com)
+*The Vergil and The Vergil Yume of pony town!*
+[pt-medals](https://github.com)

 !![image](IMG_4768.gif)